A Day in the Life of a Pet Therapy Dog...

 Meet Professional Therapy Dog Bizou!

 Hi, My name is Bizou.
 I am a black Labrador retriever.
 I was born on December 25th 2015.
 I am a Facility dog, otherwise known as a Professional Therapy dog.
 That makes me a little different that a pet therapy dog, because I was trained by QC CAN trainers since I was 8 weeks old.
 I was trained to perform tasks the same as a service dog, but unlike service dogs, I work for a group of individuals instead of just one.
-My primary job is working with students at Mid City High School.
 I also work with people at many other locations, and attend events with the other QC CAN pet therapy dogs.
 I graduated from the QC CAN Facility dog program in January 2016 when I was 1 year old.
 I then went to live with my forever family, and I get to enjoy working with people of all ages.
 My favorite things to do when I'm not working are play fetch and getting a good tummy rub.
 I also love to eat carrots.
 I could eat them all day.

 Meet certified Therapy Dog Midas!